Anmolmeghawat01/Anmolmeghawat01/README.md

  ## 🎯 Outside of Coding, You'll Usually Find Me

-- 🏋️ Chasing new PRs in powerlifting.
+- 🏋️ Chasing new PRs in powerlifting
 - 🎬 Exploring films as a passionate cinephile.
 - 🏍️ Enjoying long rides as a biketrovert.
 - 🌍 Exploring new cities and places like a wanderlust.